akat/AnchorSensesp/README.md

 **Counter not incrementing:**
 1. Check wiring: GPIO 25 to one terminal, GND to other
 2. Verify magnet proximity: Should be <10mm at closest point
-3. Check logs: Should see "Chain OUT" or "Chain IN" messages
+3. Check logs: Should see chain updates
 4. Test sensor: Use multimeter in continuity mode

 **Counter incrementing in wrong direction:**